lebonez/cluster-docs/docs/getting-started.md

 `ssh <username>@dtn.hpc.siue.edu`

-Remember to always transfer files into your home or group directories where you have sufficient disk space.
+Remember to always transfer files into your home or project directories where you have sufficient disk space.

 For more information on transferring files between your local machine and the CC cluster, see the [Data Management and File Transfers](data-management.md) user guides.